acoustic-content-samples/sample-js-helper/README.md

 ### Tenant Base URL for WCH API Calls
 You must know your tenant base URL prior to trying this sample, as is the case with all of the Getting Started Tutorials and usage of the WCH APIs.
-For more info on obtaining base API URL specific to your Watson Content Hub tenant, see the following Watson Content Hub API documentation https://developer.goacoustic.com/acoustic-content/reference
+For more info on obtaining base API URL specific to your Acoustic Content tenant, see the following Acoustic Content API documentation https://developer.goacoustic.com/acoustic-content/reference

-The API URL is also available in the "Hub Information" dialog, from the "About" flyout menu of the left navigation pane, in the Watson Content Hub authoring UI.
+The API URL is also available in the "Hub Information" dialog, from the "About" flyout menu of the left navigation pane, in the Acoustic Content authoring UI.

 E.g.,
 ```
 const wchTenantBaseAPIURL = https://{tenant-host}/api/{tenant-id}
 ```

-### Watson Content Hub REST API URLs
+### Acoustic Content REST API URLs

 The format of the WCH REST API URLs is:
   {WCH Tenant Base API URL}/{WCH API Endpoint}

-where the endpoints are described in the [Watson Content Hub API documentation](https://developer.goacoustic.com/acoustic-content/reference),  such as "/delivery/v1/content/{content item id}" for accessing published content from the content delivery service or "/authoring/v1/content/{content item id}" for accessing content items directly from the authoring service.
-Delivery APIs are available to anonymous, unauthenticated callers, where authoring APIs require authenticating (logging in) to Watson Content Hub via the "/login/v1/basicauth" endpoint first.
+where the endpoints are described in the [Acoustic Content API documentation](https://developer.goacoustic.com/acoustic-content/reference),  such as "/delivery/v1/content/{content item id}" for accessing published content from the content delivery service or "/authoring/v1/content/{content item id}" for accessing content items directly from the authoring service.
+Delivery APIs are available to anonymous, unauthenticated callers, where authoring APIs require authenticating (logging in) to Acoustic Content via the "/login/v1/basicauth" endpoint first.

 ### Retrieving a published content item by id